 The new normal

-All over the world, organizations have been forced to rapidly adjust to the new normal: social distancing, government lockdowns and mass remote working.
+All over the world, organisations have been forced to rapidly adjust to the new normal: social distancing, government lockdowns and mass remote working.
 While most have responded superbly to the challenge, there’s no denying that IT security teams and remote access infrastructure are being stretched to the limit.
 There are understandable concerns that home workers may be more distracted, and therefore likely to click on phishing links, and that their PCs and devices may not be as well protected as corporate equivalents.

 At the same time, the bad guys have also reacted quickly to take advantage of the pandemic.
 Phishing campaigns using COVID as a lure have surged, spoofing health authorities, government departments and corporate senders.
 BEC attacks try to leverage the fact that home workers may not have colleagues around to check wire transfer requests.
-And remote infrastructure like RDP endpoints and VPNs are being targeted by ransomware attackers — even healthcare organizations that are simultaneously trying to treat critical patients infected with the virus.
+And remote infrastructure like RDP endpoints and VPNs are being targeted by ransomware attackers — even healthcare organisations that are simultaneously trying to treat critical patients infected with the virus.

 Getting the basics right